LaunchCodeEducation/cheatsheets/git-basics/README.md

 <img src="images/clone-download-url.png" alt="Clone or download URL" width="480" />

-> *NOTE:* The project URL is **not** the same as the URL of your project page on GitHub, although they are similar.
-Do not copy the URL from the address bar, since this URL does not have the required `.git` extension.
+> *NOTE:* The project URL is **not** the same as the URL in your browser's address bar, although they are similar.
+Do not copy the URL from the address bar.
 Always look for the **Clone or download** button to obtain the project URL.

 Then at a terminal:
 ```nohighlight